 If a municipality fails to adopt any of these local laws and fails to administer related MS4 Permit requirements, they are in violation of their MS4 Permit and subject to Clean Water Act enforcement action.

 Similarly, if an MS4 fails to get permit coverage for MS4-owned construction projects eligible for Construction Activity Permit coverage, the MS4 is violation of the Construction Activity Permit.

 In 2010 NYSDEC released their Technical Operational Guidance Series 1.4.2 regarding Compliance and Enforcement of SPDES Permits which makes explicit the consequences of non-compliance for all SPDES Permits, not just the MS4 and Construction Activity Permit.

 Local SPDES Permits

-Here in Albany County, as of 2011, there are 477 active SPDES Permits, and of these 319 focus on stormwater discharges.
-The remaining permits address discharges from factories, sewage treatment plants, sanitary sewer overflows, and combined sewer overflow systems.
-This compares with 25 SPDES Permits in 1980 with the majority of SPDES permits then focusing on point discharges from factories and publicly owned sewage treatment plants.
+Here in Albany County, as of 2019, there are 501 active SPDES Permits, and of these 375 focus on stormwater discharges.
+The remaining SPDES permits address discharges from factories, sewage treatment plants, sanitary sewer overflows, and combined sewer overflow systems.
+This compares with 25 SPDES Permits in 1980 with the majority of SPDES permits then focusing on discharges from factories and publicly owned sewage treatment plants.
 (See Table of Albany County SPDES Permits).

-This 19 fold increase in regulatory responsibilities represents both an expansion into stormwater related permits and a more informed understanding of what causes our waterways to be polluted.
+This 20 fold increase in regulatory responsibilities reflects the impact of stormwater regulations which went into effect in 2003 and a more informed understanding of what causes our waterways to be polluted.
 While these SPDES Permits are challenging and often overwhelming, the purpose is to protect the drinking water, fisheries, recreational beaches, and aquatic ecosystems found in our own communities.
 With this goal in mind, each permit holder has a part to play.